+So if you expect intussusception, you to dig deeper.
 Intussusception is often diagnosed through a battery of examinations and tests.
 A physical examination may be performed by your physician to look for a lump in the abdomen when intestinal obstruction is suspected.
 Blood, urine and fecal tests may be ordered by your physician.
 The fecal occult blood test checks for blood in the stool.
 Abdominal imaging is often performed (ultrasound, X-ray, CT scans or MRI) to determine the presence of intestinal obstructions or perforations.
-An air or barium enema may be performed to clarify abdominal imaging, however, barium enemas cannot be used in cases where the intestine is perforated.Risk Factors for Intussusception
+Air or barium enema may be performed to clarify abdominal imaging, however, barium enemas cannot be used in cases where the intestine is perforated.Risk Factors for Intussusception

-In order to avoid dehydration and shock and prevent infection, emergency care is necessary to treat intussusception.
-Generally, the patient will be provided IV fluids to prevent dehydration.
+To avoid dehydration and shock and prevent infection, emergency care is necessary to treat intussusception.
+The patient will be provided IV fluids to prevent dehydration.
 A tube may also be inserted through the nose into the stomach to help decompress the intestines.
 Air or barium enemas will sometimes correct the intussusception.
 If an enema is unsuccessful in correcting the issue, or the intestine is perforated, surgery is required.
 Surgery involves freeing the portion of affected intestine and removing any tissue that has died.

 It is important to note that some cases of intussusception will correct themselves without need for intervention, however, it is important to seek emergency care in all cases to prevent negative outcomes.Misdiagnosis of Intussusception